chef-boneyard/chef-web-docs-2016/step_manage_webui/step_manage_webui_nodes_view_all.rst

       * - ``Environment``
         - |node_environment|
       * - ``Actions``
-        - The |webui| web user interface tasks available for this node.
+        - The **Chef Manage** web user interface tasks available for this node.